LibraryOfCongress/bagit-java/README.txt

 a bad thing.

 RELEASE NOTES:
+Changes in 3.13:
+1. Addes support for keeping empty directories when bagging in place.

 Changes in 3.12:
 1. Added support to CompleteVerifier, PreBag, and BagFactory to ignore specified directories (e.g., lost+found).